 This colloquialism is their colorful way of saying I care about the outcome.
 Of course I do.
 I’m a specialist-for-hire who shows you how to defend yourself.
 Like the advocates hired by patients to help them maneuver through the complexities of the healthcare system, I help you navigate the tricky world of misinformation’s manipulations, distortions, and fabrications.

 Like the auditor who examines your books, I determine the accuracy of the information delivered to your desk.

 There are a number of consultants offering similar services, and some are quite good at it.
 As far as I know, though, I’m the only one who reports the extent to which your research exceeds the quality of 100 year old sausage – or doesn’t.

-Can anyone actually imagine the corners cut by research vendors come with no compromises at all in the quality of the outcome?
+Can anyone actually imagine the many corners cut by vendors result in no compromises at all in the quality of the outcome?

 Take a Closer Look, Volume 2, is free to Kindle Unlimited customers.
 The best way to protect yourself against the manipulations, distortions and fabrications that are more and more prevalent these days is to learn how to see through them.